StetHD/tarifa-book/README.md

 ### Disclamer

-It is assumed the reader knows [Apache Cordova](http://cordova.apache.org/) and is aware of stores publication processes.
+It is assumed the reader has experience with [Apache Cordova](http://cordova.apache.org/) and knows how to distribute apps on stores.

 ### History